IAtechnerds/Digital_borders/index.md

  <h4>2) Analysis of visa issue rate per visa type</h4>

-<p align="justify">This analysis shows that the visa types issuance rate that lower the most are <strong>the EEA family permit, the Family, the visitors, the high value and the other study</strong>.
-The <strong>EEA family permit</strong> allows non-EEA citizens to enter into the UK on the basis of their relationship with an EEA citizen. <strong>Family visas</strong> allow people to apply upon their family connection with an individual who is either a UK citizen or has just been granted a visa. <strong>Visitor visas</strong> allow successful applicants to stay in the UK for a temporary period of less than six months.
-The <strong>High Value visas</strong> are designed for highly skilled workers who (among other restrictive requirements) have an annual salary higher than £25,000 (which is the basic requirement for being considered under the Skilled Worker category).</p>
+<p align="justify">This analysis shows that the visa types issue rates that lower the most are Visa Types that can be mostly associated with vulnerable and aid-related conditions, such as the EEA family permit, the Family and the visitors.
+Further information on the details and definitions of Visa Types can be found in the Appendix.</p>

 <img width="607" alt="github 6" src="https://user-images.githubusercontent.com/92430113/145985226-ff8e274c-476f-4bfb-ab1c-b9cd8f7f52ce.png">